The following section describes the complaint process under the Commercial Television Industry Code of Practice (the Code).

 You can either:

-a) Write a letter (send via post or fax.
+a) Write a letter (send via post.
 It is advisable that complaints sent via post use Registered Mail) to the relevant station, or

 Stations will provide a substantive written response to a complaint about matters covered by the Code if the complaint is received within 30 days of broadcast.
 To trigger the formal complaints procedures for alleged breaches of the Code of Practice your complaint must be received within 30 days of broadcast.